Keep Your Head Down (song)

-"Keep Your Head Down" (Korean title: 왜 Wae; "Why"), released in Japan as "Why?
-(Keep Your Head Down)", is a song recorded by South Korean pop group TVXQ (or Tohoshinki in Japan).
+"Keep Your Head Down" (Korean: 왜 Wae; "Why"), released in Japan as "Why?
+(Keep Your Head Down)", is a song recorded by South Korean boy group TVXQ (or Tohoshinki in Japan).
 Composed by Yoo Young-jin and Yoo Han-jin, the Korean-language version of "Keep Your Head Down" was released by S.M.
 Entertainment on January 3, 2011 as the lead single for the group's fifth Korean studio album Keep Your Head Down (2011), TVXQ's first album since becoming a two-piece band with U-Know Yunho and Max Changmin.
 The Japanese-language version of "Keep Your Head Down", which was released on January 26, 2011, by Avex Trax, served as TVXQ's 31st Japanese single in Japan.
 It was the first single taken from their fifth Japanese studio album, Tone (2011).

-With elements of industrial hip hop and baroque pop, "Keep Your Head Down" is labeled as an SMP song, a staple genre in TVXQ's music.
-A sample of the song's original Korean-language version was first performed by Yunho at the SM Town Live '10 World Tour in August 2010, three months before the official announcement of TVXQ's Korean comeback.
-The full Korean single was released on January 3, 2011, which was accompanied by the premiere of its music video on TVXQ's official video-sharing websites.